What Is 'Loss and Damage' from Climate Change? 8 Key Questions, Answered

 7) What Activities Could Finance for Loss and Damage Support?

-Action to address loss and damage could span a range of activities and should be shaped by the communities experiencing climate change impacts.
-Examples include weather-indexed crop insurance for farmers or proactively setting aside funds to rebuild critical infrastructure when disaster strikes.
+Action to address loss and damage could span a range of activities and should be shaped by the needs and priorities of the communities most affected by climate change impacts.
+For example, this could include weather-indexed crop insurance for farmers or proactively setting aside funds to rebuild critical infrastructure when disaster strikes.

 Loss and damage funding could also help people rebuild when their homes are destroyed.
-For example, while early warning systems in Bangladesh have helped radically reduce fatalities from extreme weather events, people leave the storm shelters to find their homes and livelihoods destroyed, and have thus unquestionably experienced loss and damage.
+For example, while early warning systems in Bangladesh have helped radically reduce fatalities from extreme weather events, people leave the storm shelters to find their homes and livelihoods destroyed and have therefore unquestionably experienced loss and damage.

-Finally, when necessary, funding for loss and damage can assist with migration and relocation of people who are permanently displaced, and/or help diversify skills if their original livelihoods are no longer available.
+Finally, when necessary, funding for loss and damage can assist with migration and relocation of people who are permanently displaced and help diversify skills if their original livelihoods are no longer available.

 8) What Needs to Happen Next to Address Loss and Damage?

 Climate impacts are already causing widespread disruptions and are only poised to worsen, even with ambitious action on emissions reductions and adaptation.
-The need for loss and damage solutions — most notably, finance to enable them — is more urgent than ever before.
+The need for loss and damage solutions — and finance to enable them — is more urgent than ever before.